-I’ve always looked at Sendelingsdrift in the /Ai/Ais-Richtersveld Transfrontier Park as a place to be endured on the way to the excitements of Akkedis Pass, Domrogh Pass, Potjiespram, De Hoop and the wilderness camps inside the park.
-On a recent visit I discovered a reason to love your stopover here – the new Sendelingsdrift nature garden and herbarium.
+I’ve always looked at Sendelingsdrift in the /Ai/Ais-Richtersveld Transfrontier Park as a place to be endured on the way to the excitements of Akkedis Pass, Domrogh Pass, Potjiespram, De Hoop and the wilderness camps in the park.
+Recently, I discovered a reason to love your stopover here – the new Sendelingsdrift nature garden and herbarium.

 This is the realm of plant fundi Pieter van Wyk and his sidekick Gavin Josop, who showed us around.

 It’s early days yet but I loved the medicinal garden, planted with species that have been known for generations to have power to fix things like fever, headaches and stomach aches.

 Part of the purpose of the nursery is to nurture threatened species and replant them in the park.
 Eventually it will sell some succulents and there will be a picnic spot, but the most important work being done here is the creation and cataloguing of a gene bank of Richtersveld plant species.

 Are you wondering why this is so important?
 Well, about 7% of Richtersveld plants are on the Red Data list of threatened species and 29% of the plants that occur here grow nowhere else on earth.